NHL on NBC: 2006–07 season

 For the 2006–07 season, NBC broadcast three regional NHL games per weekend of coverage during the regular season.
 The network also scheduled ten coverage windows during the playoffs (not including the Stanley Cup Finals).
 The additional broadcasts were expected to replace the Arena Football League, which NBC dropped after the 2006 season.
 NBC also produced two games per week in high definition, up from one in 2005–06.

-The newly titled NHL on NBC Game of the Week returned on January 13, 2007, with three regional games (between the Los Angeles and St. Louis Blues, Boston Bruins and New York Rangers, Pittsburgh Penguins and Philadelphia Flyers) at 2 p.m.
+The newly titled NHL on NBC Game of the Week returned on January 13, 2007, with three regional games (between the Los Angeles and St. Louis Blues, Boston Bruins and New York Rangers, and Pittsburgh Penguins and Philadelphia Flyers) at 2 p.m.
 Eastern Time.
 Games started at various times, ranging from 12:30 to 3:30 p.m. during the season (this variation primarily resulted from NBC's commitments to the PGA Tour and other programming).